grafana/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

    When you add additional panels to the dashboard, you're taken straight to the **Edit panel** view.

 1. When you've saved all the changes you want to make to the dashboard, click **Exit edit**.

-   Now, when you want to make more changes to the saved dashboard, click **Edit**.
+   Now, when you want to make more changes to the saved dashboard, click **Edit** in the top-right corner.

 ## Copy a dashboard